Accipitriformes / Accipitridae / Haliaeetus

 Introduction

-A large bird of prey in the family Accipitridae, genus Haliaeetus (sea eagles).
-Widely distributed across temperate Eurasia, breeding from Greenland and Iceland east to Hokkaido, Japan.
-Inhabits coastal saltwater areas and inland freshwater lakes, wetlands, bogs, and rivers, requiring old-growth trees or sea cliffs for nesting.
-An apex predator and opportunistic scavenger with a diet dominated by fish and water birds.
-Forms a species pair with the bald eagle of North America.
-Following severe population declines from 19th-century persecution and mid-20th-century pesticide poisoning, conservation measures have enabled significant recovery across much of its range.
+A large bird of prey in the family Accipitridae and genus Haliaeetus, widely distributed across temperate Eurasia from Greenland and Iceland to Hokkaido, Japan.
+It inhabits coastal saltwater areas, inland freshwater lakes, wetlands, bogs, and rivers, requiring old-growth trees or sea cliffs for nesting.
+The species is both a powerful apex predator and an opportunistic scavenger, feeding primarily on fish and water birds.
+It forms a species pair with the bald eagle.
+Conservation status is assessed by the IUCN with a total mature breeding population estimated at 20,000–49,999 individuals.

 Description